-In the midst of a pandemic, conference rooms packed with multiple parties, attorneys, experts, mediators, and independent resources sounds like a super-spreader event waiting to happen.
+In the midst of a pandemic, we stopped having conference rooms packed with multiple parties, attorneys, experts, mediators, and independent resources worried as we were about superspreader events.
 However, mediation is particularly well suited for online solutions.
-Zoom allows participants to remain in separate "rooms" while the mediator can "move" about the "rooms" with ease and confidentiality.
-This approach is perfect for the socially distant COVID reality.
+Technology from Zoom allows participants to remain in separate "rooms" while the mediator can "move" between the "rooms" with ease and confidentiality.
+This approach was perfect for the socially distant COVID reality, and now adds a very convenient and inexpensive option.

-While courts struggle to operate at their best during this trying time, mediators have quickly adapted with the help of online streaming platforms like Zoom.
-Mediation via online platforms reduces the cost of meditation and removes the time and financial burden of traveling to a common location.
+While courts struggled to operate at their best during that trying time, mediators quickly adapted with the help of online streaming platforms like Zoom.
+Mediation via online platforms reduced the cost of meditation and removed the time and financial burden of traveling to a common location.
+Many mediation panels got rid of their bricks and mortar presence.

 Final mediation agreements can be signed electronically, via Docusign or another similar provider.
-Some mediation panels have already made a permanent switch to online mediation due to the ease of operation and inexpensive cost, and it is likely that others will follow.
+Many mediation panels have already made a permanent switch to online mediation due to the ease of operation and less expensive cost, but most offer both the in person and Zoom type of mediations.